-Pretests and posttests percentage scores are shown in table 6.
-Control group obtained a higher percentage pretest score of 38.10 % over the experimental group with only 34.18%.
-However, there was reversed turned out in the posttest result with 46.88% for the experimental group compared to 44.17% in the control group.
+Table 6 shows the pretests and posttests percentage scores.
+The control group obtained a higher percentage pretest score of 38.10 % over the experimental group, with only 34.18%.
+However, there was reversed turn out in the posttest result with 46.88% for the experimental group compared to 44.17% in the control group.
 Thus, the normalized gain for the experimental group was 9.5% higher than the control group.
-The researchers used Hake's model in computing normalized gain (Hake, 1998) which resulted to 19.3% and 9.8 % average gain for experimental and control group, respectively.
+The researchers used Hake's model in computing normalized gain (Hake, 1998), which resulted in 19.3% and 9.8% average gain for the experimental and control group, respectively.
 The normalized gain was preferably used since differences in their pretests scores would not necessarily affect the average gain in this computation model.

-Table 6.
-Normalized Gain for both experimental and control groups
+Normalized Gain for both Experimental and Control Groups